-“I don’t even want to teach measurement,” Ms. Sneed told her mentor, Ms. Brown.
+“I don’t even want to teach measurement,” Ms. Sneed told her mentor.

 About How Big Is a…?

-Mrs. Brown held her had over the table and bent her pointer finger.
-“You can ask students to find everyday items that are about as big as the units of measurement you’re studying.
+Mrs. Brown held her hand over the table and bent her pointer finger.
+“First, you can ask students to find everyday items that are about as big as the units of measurement you’re studying.
 Did you know, for example, the length of the middle section of your pointer finger is about one inch?”
 Then Mrs. Brown held up her little finger.
 “And the width of your pinkie is about one centimeter.”

 “Wow, I didn’t know that,” said Ms. Sneed.
-“But I can see how those types of examples help kids conceptualize units of measurement.”
+“But I can see how those types of examples build readiness.”

-Mrs. Brown walked over to her base-10 blocks.
-“A cubic centimeter is an absolutely essential tool for teaching measurement.”
+Next, Mrs. Brown walked over to her base-10 blocks.
+“A cubic centimeter is an absolutely essential tool for teaching measurement – in math or science.”
 She held up the smallest cube in the kit.
-“I wish I had a dollar for every time I stood up in front of my class, held up that tiny cube of plastic, and said, ‘If this cubic centimeter were made of water, its volume would be one milliliter and its mass would be one gram.’
+“I wish I had a dollar for every time I stood up in front of my class, held up this tiny cube of plastic, and said, ‘If this cubic centimeter were made of water, its volume would be one milliliter and its mass would be one gram.’
 Invaluable!”

 Ms. Sneed’s eyes widened.
 Wow, she hadn’t known that either.
 Mrs. Brown was really giving her a lesson!

 “Dust off your tools and let your students use them for science experiments,” Mrs. Brown continued.
 “Even the simplest experiments will help kids conceptualize the size of grams and milliliters.
 For example, have students measure 100 milliliters of water and pour it into a shallow container.
 The next day, have them measure the water again to see how much has evaporated.”

 “But I don’t have balance scales or graduated cylinders in my classroom,” Ms. Sneed said.